 Forty minutes passed and not a shadow of a doctor or a nurse was within sight.
 Father Revo decided to bring Franco, accompanied by Boynas Diaz, to a nearby hospital.
 They used the parish vehicle; the priest himself was on the wheel.

-By some coincidence, the OXD trio’s car—this time a Gemini—had been navigating the lanes of Taft Avenue for more than 500 meters alongside Father Revo’s Toyota Tamaraw.
+By some coincidence, the OXD trio’s car—this time a white Gemini—had been navigating the lanes of Taft Avenue for more than 500 meters alongside Father Revo’s Toyota Tamaraw.
 The trio (who sank themselves into a recapitulation of how policemen had thwarted them twice already in their attempt to snatch the child, the first one being in 1976 at Sta.
-Cruz) could have recognize Franco had they got around to spot him, but the Tamaraw’s door covered him from their line of sight.
-At the United Nations Avenue intersection, Father Revo’s car turned right towards Manila Doctor’s Hospital.
+Cruz) could have recognized Franco had they got around to spot him, but the Tamaraw’s door covered him from their line of sight.
+At the United Nations Avenue intersection, Father Revo’s car turned right towards the Manila Doctor’s Hospital.
 The Gemini turned left towards the Manila Police District headquarters.

 After a couple of hours Father Revo and company was back in Quiapo Church.
 Franco this time was looking fine, in quite a stark contrast from the way he looked just three hours earlier.